-Definitely not a gimmick.
+This woodturner's safety cloth is definitely not a gimmick.
 We've tested this and it does make all the difference!
 Its special construction, being non-woven, allows it to tear rather than become entangled around the work or chuck when applying friction polish or buffing wax.
-It will bring the finish to the correct shine or sheen quickly and safely and can be used for a variety of other buffing jobs.
-Once you've used this product you'll never go back to using old shirt sleeves or knitted woollen stockings again.
+The woodturner cloth will bring the finish to the correct shine or sheen quickly and safely and can be used for a variety of other buffing jobs.
+Once you've used the safety cloth you'll never go back to using old shirt sleeves or knitted woollen stockings again.
+The cloths are supplied in a pack of 10.

 21 November 2016